 With a score of 96.01%, the Atlas building is at the very top of the BREEAM list of the most sustainable education buildings in the world.
-The university’s Executive Board received the corresponding certificate during today’s National BREEAM Congress.
+The university’s Executive Board received the corresponding certificate on 16 April, 2019 during the National BREEAM Congress.
 BREEAM is one of the two leading systems worldwide for measuring the sustainability of buildings.

-Atlas is the result of the renovation of the former TU/e Main building, which was completed this year.
+Atlas is the result of the renovation of the former TU/e main building.
 As a result of this renovation, the building’s CO2 emissions have been reduced by around 80 percent while the number of users has more than doubled.
 This reduction is partly due to the highly insulating glass facade and the fact that the building no longer uses fossil fuels: it’s connection to the gas grid is shut off.
 Heat and cooling now come from the campus-wide aquifier thermal energy storage system (ATES), which is one the largest in Europe.